Adopting a Dog or Puppy

-If you are unable to adopt or foster, please help us to bring the dogs to the UK and avoid them getting put to sleep by volunteering, donating or purchasing an item for sale, visiting our charity boutique or attending a fundraising event (all proceeds go to rescuing the dogs).
+If you are unable to adopt or foster, please help us to bring the dogs to the UK and avoid them getting put to sleep by volunteering, donating or attending a fundraising event (all proceeds go to rescuing the dogs).

 If you can't see your dog here but would like to adopt ... then please contact us ... there are new dogs being rescued every day!

-How much does it cost to rehome a dog / puppy from Jodie's Cyprus Dogs Rehoming?
+How much does it cost to rehome a dog or puppy from Jodie's Cyprus Dogs Rehoming?

-We ask for a £150 NON-REFUNDABLE deposit to reserve a dog for you (only refundable in the case of a failed homecheck).
+Three payments will be made by you to rehome your dog.
+We ask for a £165 NON-REFUNDABLE deposit to reserve a dog for you (only refundable in the case of a failed home check).
 A deposit shows commitment on your part, and allows us to confidently proceed.
-The remaining £250 will need to be paid at least 10 days before your dog arrives.

 To make your deposit or payment, simply make on online bank transfer to the account below, and put the name of the dog you would like to reserve as the reference.
 Don't forget to also contact us!